Cherry, cheese, almonds, trout: Foods that actually help you sleep

 Sleep specialist Maya Shedel advised having dinner no later than two hours before bedtime.
 This helps prevent stomach upset, blood sugar spikes, and elevated body temperature.

-Avoiding fatty and spicy foods is also recommended, as they can lead to heartburn and stomach issues.
-Alcohol, caffeine, and tobacco are also not beneficial, explained sleep researcher Lisa Artis.
+Avoid fatty and spicy foods, as they can lead to heartburn and stomach issues.
+Lisa Artis also explained that alcohol, caffeine, and tobacco aren’t helpful for sleep.

 So, what foods do experts believe not only won’t harm your nighttime rest but will also promote healthy sleep?